Andover-Robotics/ays-python-curriculum/.guides/content/If-Else-Statement-Practice-4f2b.md

 ## Problem 1
 Create two integers `a` and `b` and assign them to values of your choice.
 If `a` is greater than `b`, then print `"a is greater than b"`.
 Otherwise, print `"a is less than b"`.

-{Try It | terminal}(python3 code/selection/if-else-statement-practice.py 2; read -n 1 -s -r -p "Press any key to exit" ; exit)
+{try it}(python3 code/selection/if-else-statement-practice.py 2)

 |||

 |||challenge
 ## Problem 2
 Santa Claus needs your help!
-Write an if else statement that prints `"present"` if a kid is nice and `"coal"` if a kid is naughty.
+Write an if else statement that prints `"present"` if a kid is nice and `"coal"` if a kid is naughty (not nice).

 <details><summary>Hint</summary>There are a few different ways to approach this.
 The simplest way is to create a boolean `nice` and set it to `True` or `False`. </details>

-{Try It | terminal}(python3 code/selection/if-else-statement-practice.py 3; read -n 1 -s -r -p "Press any key to exit" ; exit)
+{try it}(python3 code/selection/if-else-statement-practice.py 3)

 |||